roryprimrose/ModelBuilder/design.md

   applies to every nested member.

   **Constructor-assigned member suppression (resolved, applied to both paths).** The generated population must not re-randomise a member the constructor just set.
-The clean vNext rule is compile-time, not v8's runtime value-comparison: for a given constructor the generator knows its parameters, so it **omits from that construction's population** any settable member whose name matches a constructor parameter (case-insensitive) **and** whose type matches.
+The clean v9 rule is compile-time, not v8's runtime value-comparison: for a given constructor the generator knows its parameters, so it **omits from that construction's population** any settable member whose name matches a constructor parameter (case-insensitive) **and** whose type matches.
 This is applied